ITPUG/2017.pgday.it/_posts/2017-06-15-tickets-now-avaliable.en.markdown

 As with the previous editions, we have provided 3 different types of tickets:

 * **Early Bird**: **47,00 €** that will no longer be available from September 16th, 2017.
-From September 16th to October 12nd the **Ordinary** will be available: **95,00 €**.
+From September 16th to October 12th the **Ordinary** tickeys will be available: **95,00 €**.

 * **Student**: **15,00 €**.
-Ticket available until October 12.
-Important: A STUDENT status demonstration will be requested at the event desk.
-In the absence of that, the ticket will be canceled without refund.
+Ticket available until October 12th.
+Important: A valid student document will be requested at the front desk.
+In case a valid document demostrating a student status is not presented, the ticket will be canceled without refund.

-Considering that [Call for Paper](http://2017.pgday.it/en/blog/call-for-papers) is still in progress, we certainly can not incite you to benefit from the opening of [Early Bird](https://www.eventbrite.it/e/pgdayit-2017-tickets-35260542231)  by showing you the Schedule of the day.
-But we can tell you that there are so many beautiful proposals coming.
-All with high technical content.
-So do not miss the opportunity!
+We cannot rush you to benefit from the [Early Bird](https://www.eventbrite.it/e/pgdayit-2017-tickets-35260542231) since [Call for Paper](http://2017.pgday.it/en/blog/call-for-papers) is still in progress, and we do not have yet a definite schedule for the day.
+We can assure we have many interesting technical contents proposals, so do not miss this opportunity!

-Companies interested in more than 3 tickets are invited to contact us by writing to: [pgday@itpug.org](mailto:pgday@itpug.org)
+Companies interested in more than 3 tickets are invited to contact us by sending an email to: [pgday@itpug.org](mailto:pgday@itpug.org)

-See you in Milan on October 13, 2017.
+See you in Milan on October 13th, 2017.